 We are a social enterprise.
-So basically, a business that wants to do good and make the world better.
-We invest in mission projects to build a health sector and a world that is kinder, more connected and joyful.
+So basically a business that wants to do good and make the world better.
+We invest in mission projects to build a health sector that is kinder, more connected and joyful.

 We are also a teal organisation.
-Which means we are run on the principles of self-management, purpose, and bringing our whole selves to our work.
-It is a model that allows us to work with people without division and pool our skills to achieve stuff we couldn’t achieve alone.
+Which means we are run on the principles of self-management, purpose and bringing our whole selves to our work.
+It is a model that allows us to work together, pool our skills and be greater than the sum of our parts.

-Our expertise lies in understanding how change in healthcare works, how people work together within and between organisations and how to use creative processes to change cultures.
+Our expertise lies in understanding how change in healthcare works, how people collaborate and how to use creative processes to change cultures.

 We demand a lot of ourselves, it is what sets us apart and why our clients think so highly of us.

 Here’s what you get when you work with us

 - Smart people who care.
 With backgrounds in health, research, media, advertising, finance, one thing we all have in common is a commitment to making healthcare better by delivering excellent work.

 - Integrity and quality.
 We are a mission driven organisation.
 We live our values, so we are constantly learning and improving our practice to evolve, delight, and exceed expectations.
 We’re here to improve health and care and we are resolute about our commitment to quality.

 - Lasting impact.
 Some projects sound great at the time but fail to translate into any tangible improvement for staff or patients in the long term.
 Change doesn’t happen overnight, so that’s why we put so much effort into bringing people together, building cultures of trust and devolving power so that every project will stand the test of time.

 Here is some of the feedback we have had about our projects